 "Thank you for bringing it to my attention," Max snarls.
 Then he smells smoke and something charred and sweet like burnt sugar.
 A shot of adrenaline has him sitting bolt upright.
 "The fire!" he gasps.

 Rush only chuckles.
 "Don't worry," he says.
 His voice softens significantly.
-"I took care of the fires same way I did the night we set off the first bomb.
+"I redirected the fires and hopefully put them all out.
+Nobody is in immediate danger from them.
 Now relax, and we'll get you patched up."

 The faery cuts his hand again and then touches Max's torn ear.
 For two seconds, the contact stings unbearably, but then he feels an intense warmth that drowns out the pain.
 Once his ear no longer hurts, Max can feel his skin knitting itself back together.

 He observes Rush move on to the less life threatening injuries on Luke, Chelle, and Lela.
 After he's finished, he instructs them to wait here until he returns.
 When Chelle asks where he is going, Rush replies, "I'm off to fetch Maggie.
 I hope Leon's been nice to her, but I tend to doubt it."